fluidattacks/makes/README.md

         ```

 Makes will automatically recognize as outputs all `main.nix` files
-under the `makes/` folder in the root of the project.
+under the `makes/` directory in the root of the project.

 You can create any directory structure you want.
 Output names will me mapped in an intuitive way: